olafgleba/paul/README.md

 # Paul [![Build Status](https://travis-ci.org/olafgleba/paul.png)](https://travis-ci.org/olafgleba/paul)

-*Paul* is my personal frontend development environment and just reflects my approach to facilitate my daily work.
+*Paul* is my current frontend development environment and just reflects my approach to facilitate my daily work.
 It relies on libraries and extensions such as [Bower](http://bower.io), [Grunt](http://gruntjs.com), [Sass](http://sass-lang.org) and the [inuit.css](http://inuitcss.com/) CSS framework.

 ## Introduction

 The enviroment allows you to assemble libraries easily, starts a webserver and a livereload server to watch out for changes and run appropriate tasks like concatenation, minification, file copy, text pattern substitution and more.
-It provides easy maintainment of infinite project sections and comes with a HTML5 boilerplate to start with.
+It provides easy maintainment of infinite project sections and comes with some templates (HTML, meta, htaccess) to start with.

 Although it is highly configurable, the main attempt is **workflow simplification** and **staying focused** on your real work.
 Simply run `grunt` (or `grunt deploy`) on the console,  dig into coding your site and forget about the magic that happens behind.